oopp-team-11/Splitty/docs/meeting_notes/meeting_notes_week_08.md

 * Admin panel server-side
 * Testing manually everything and minor adjustments
 * Accessibility (we need at least 5.0; currently we may have or almost have contrast, but nothing else)
+* Multi-modality: we can use emoji for flags for the language selection.

 #### Advanced features
 TA: If the feature is incomplete, but generally usable (general usability might require more than just 1 unimportant bullet point from the list), we may get some partial points.